How to Travel the World on a Budget: A Complete Beginner’s Guide

 How to Choose Budget-Friendly Destinations

 Your travel budget goes much further in some countries than others.
 Consider destinations where food, transport, and accommodation are inexpensive.
+I chose Vietnam over France for my first long trip—daily costs were half, letting me extend from 10 to 20 days.

 Top budget-friendly regions: